This post covers your options for ground transportation from Berlin-Brandenburg Airport (BER) to Berlin, Germany.

 Berlin’s transportation network is divided into 3 fare zone, which you could see on the map below.

 Zone A is what is considered Berlin Center (inside the Ring Bahn).
-This is where the majority of the city's top sights are located.
+This is where the majority of the city's top sights are located, and most visitors' hotel destinations.

 The cost is €3.80 no matter which option you choose from the trains listed in the next section.